Defining Group Sequential Boundaries with rpact

 )

-Note that both the \(\beta\)-spending as well as the Pampallona & Tsiatis approach can be selected to be one-sided or two-sided, the bounds for rejecting the alternative to be binding (bindingFutility = TRUE) or non-binding (bindingFutility = FALSE).
+Note that both the \(\beta\)-spending as well as the Pampallona & Tsiatis approach can be selected to be one-sided or two-sided and the bounds for rejecting the alternative can be chosen as binding (bindingFutility = TRUE) or non-binding (bindingFutility = FALSE).

 Designs with futility interim analyses only